FlorianRhiem/pyGLFW/README.rst

 The GLFW shared library for 64-bit is included in the Python wheels for macOS.

-If you are using a 32-bit Python installation or otherwise cannot use the library downloaded with the wheel, please follow the steps for Linux below, to build and install GLFW yourself, then place it in one of the library search paths or set ``PYGLFW_LIBRARY`` to the location of the library.
+If you are using a 32-bit Python installation or otherwise cannot use the library downloaded with the wheel, you can build and install it yourself by `compiling GLFW from source <http://www.glfw.org/docs/latest/compile.html>`__ (use ``-DBUILD_SHARED_LIBS=ON``).

+pyGLFW will search for the library in a list of search paths (including those in ``DYLD_LIBRARY_PATH``).
+If you want to use a specific library, you can set the ``PYGLFW_LIBRARY`` environment variable to its path.

 Linux
 ~~~~~

+The GLFW shared library is included in the Python wheels for Linux.

-You will need to install the GLFW shared library yourself and should
+If you cannot use these on your system, you can install the GLFW shared
+library using a package management system (e.g. ``apt install libglfw3``
+on Debian or Ubuntu) or you can build and install it yourself by
-`compile GLFW from source <http://www.glfw.org/docs/latest/compile.html>`__
+`compiling GLFW from source <http://www.glfw.org/docs/latest/compile.html>`__
 (use ``-DBUILD_SHARED_LIBS=ON``).

 pyGLFW will search for the library in a list of search paths (including those
 in ``LD_LIBRARY_PATH``).
-If you
-want to use a specific library, you can set the ``PYGLFW_LIBRARY`` environment
+If you want to use a specific library, you can set
-variable to its path.
+the ``PYGLFW_LIBRARY`` environment variable to its path.

 Example Code
 ------------